-A technology survey indicated that during the 2004-2005 school year computer usage was minimal.
+A technology survey indicated that during the 2005-2006 school year computer usage was minimal.
 An analysis of the survey revealed slow internet access as well as the inability to access the network as significant factors.
 The survey results also disclosed the need for computer replacement.
-Additionally, staff training is essential for the implementation of the district mandated electronic grade book.
+Additionally, staff is currently involved in the training to implement the electronic gradebook.
+Once completed, parent communication and the accuracy and efficacy of student grading will improve significantly.

-Given the importance of current technology utilization to support high student academic achievement and staff communication, the use of technology as an effective communicator will increase to a ratio of two (2) or higher as evidenced on the 2005-2006 technology survey.
+Given the importance of current technology utilization to support high student academic achievement and staff communication, the use of technology as an effective communicator will increase to one hundred (100) percent of staff utilizing the electronic gradebook and the District e-mail system as evidence by report cards successfully being issued to students during the fourth grading period.

-PERSONS RESPONSIBLE TIMI ELINE STRATEGIES (Identify by titles) START END 1.Analyze the results of the 2004-2005 technology survey and prioritize the needs.
-Principal, Assistant Principal, Technology Specialist 08/08/2005 05/24/2006 2.
-Develop a plan to upgrade the school's technology system.
-Principal, Assistant Principal, Technology Specialist 08/08/2005 05/24/2006 3.
-Provide training to staff on use of the Electronic Grade Book.
-District Personnel 08/08/2005 05/24/2006 4.
-Provide training within the school using the district's electronic mail system.
-District Personnel, Principal, Assistant Principal, Technology Specialist 08/08/2005 05/24/2006 5.
-Provide training on the utilization of the Internet to enhance academic lessons.
-District Personnel, Principal, Assistant Principal, Classroom Teachers 08/08/2005 05/24/2006 6.
-Expand the school's website to include information to parents regarding instructional lessons, activities, and homework assignments.
-Principal, Assistant Principal, Teachers, Technology Specialist 11/1/2005 05/24/2006
+PERSONS RESPONSIBLE TIME ELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Develop a plan to upgrade the school's Principal, Assistant Principal, 8/14/2006 5/30/2007 District Strategic \$0.00 technology system.
+Technology Specialist Plan Provide training to staff on use of the Electronic Grade Book.
+District Personnel 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Provide training within the school using the district's electronic mail system.
+District Personnel, Principal, 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Assistant Principal, Technology Specialist Provide training on the utilization of the Internet to enhance academic lessons.
+District Personnel, Principal, Assistant Principal, Classroom Teachers 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Expand the school's website to include information to parents regarding instructional Principal, Assistant Principal, 11/3/2006 5/30/2007 District Strategic Plan \$0.00 lessons, activities, and homework assignments.
+Teachers, Technology Specialist